Zii-coder/CFG-Assignments/README.md

   ### Facts about me :
   * I love **everything** health <sup> Herbs, mental health, womens health </sup> 🌿
   * I may learn about a new conspiracry theory every now and then
   * I am very creative!
-I am good with fine art, textiles and grpahic design
+I am good with fine art, textiles and graphic design
   * I worked in a school for a year
   * I love to travel and learn about new cultures ~even though I am afraid of heights~